 12'2 x 7'9 (3.71m x 2.36m)

-With door leading outside, window overlooking the garden, brick and flint revealed to the walls, ceiling following the slope of the roof and exposed roof timbers.
+This could easily be made into a self-contained unit (subject to any necessary permission) With door leading outside, window overlooking the garden, brick and flint revealed to the walls, ceiling following the slope of the roof and exposed roof timbers.

 There is a fixed pedal style staircase leading to

 With side window, central heating radiator and the ceiling following the slope of the roof.
 Opposite is useful storage area also housing the hot water cylinder from the solar panels on the roof.

 From the entrance lobby a staircase rises to the first floor.

 17'10 x 7'9 (5.44m x 2.36m)

 With two windows to the front looking out to the church, central heating radiator and original fireplace.
 There is a trap door with folding wooden loft ladder giving access to

 The large storage loft

 The separate cloakroom

 With wash basin and WC.
 A shower could also be added to this room if needed by extending slightly into the master bedroom (subject to any necessary permission).